mashtheking/mzikinews/README.md

  - **TypeScript**: A superset of JavaScript that adds static types, enhancing code quality and maintainability in the React app.
  - - Tailwind CSS - A utility-first CSS framework.
  - **Prettifier**: Code formatting is maintained with Prettier, ensuring a consistent and clean codebase.
- - **ESLint**: The project utilizes ESLint for static code analysis, helping catch potential issues and enforcing coding standards.
  - **Docker**: The React app is containerized using Docker, providing consistency in deployment across various environments.
  - **Nginx**: A high-performance web server used to serve the React app, ensuring efficient handling of HTTP requests

 ## Configuration
-The `.env.example` file gives you the default port for the frontend and the `API-Keys`.
+The `.env.example` file gives you the default port for the front end and the `API keys`.
 Just copy it, rename the copy to `.env`, and you're good to go.
 If you've tweaked the backend app's config, remember to update the environmental config in the frontend's `.env` file.

-## Conclusion

-A single-page application was built using React, Typescript, and TawilwindCss.
-It is the user interface for a news aggregator website that pulls articles from various sources and displays them in a clean, easy-to-read format.
-The application generates Breaking news from 3 sources that are NewsAPI.org, the New York Times and The Guardian, and users can search for articles by keyword and filter the results by date and category.
-Also, users can personalized news feed that able to customize their news feed by selecting their preferred source and categories.